ievaaleksandravica/nodejs-basics/README.md

       2. need to make sure that your MongoDB Atlas password is escaped with percent characters again, you can change it directly in heroku
    * connect to Production Database in MongoDB compass
       * just double click on the database and you will see the records there
+##### Testing Node.js
+* Jest Testing Framework
+   * Two major players - Jest (https://jestjs.io/) and Mocha (https://mochajs.org/), we will use Jest
+   * Jest is a delightful JavaScript Testing Framework with a focus on simplicity.
+   * Setup
+      1. install `npm i jest@27.3.1 --save-dev`: only for dev environment
+      2. setup script in `package.json`: `"test": "jest"`
+      3. run the test command `npm test`: you will get info that no tests are found, how many files were checked.
+      4. create a test folder `tests` and file `math.test.js` - you have to have `.test.js` for Jest to check it
+      5. running `npm test` is now gonna find a file, but still fail.
+   * Writing test
+      1. call `test(name, function)` function (does not need to be required)
+      2. if the function does not throw an error, it is considered a `PASS`, else a `FAIL`
+      3. so, when writing tests, it is all related to throwing errors.
+   * Reasons for testing
+      1. testing saves time
+      2. creates reliable software
+      3. gives flexibility to developers
+         1. refactoring
+         2. collaborating
+         3. profiling
+      4. peace of mind

 ### Comments